martin-brennan/writing.martin-brennan.com/_drafts/2017-11-25-the-subtle-art-of-not-giving-a-fuck.md

 I often find myself losing motivation with some of my longer term goals if I do not have short term goals along the way.
 For example, with writing I was writing 500 words every other day when the Digital Writer's Festival Microfiction Challenge was on, because I had metrics that I had to meet to further my overarching goal.
 But with that over I have to revert to larger short term goals, like finish this blog post, or finish my current short story (I will get to it I swear!).

+The point is those major goals _are there_, so when I set a goal like "get my first book published" it's just a piece of the puzzle, not the whole thing at once.

 > Picasso remained prolific his entire life.
 He lived into his nineties and continued to produce art up until his final years.
 Had his metric been "Become famous" or "Make a buttload of money in the art world" or "Paint one thousand pictures," he would have stagnated at some point along the way.[...]
 >
 > His underlying value was simple and humble.
 And it was endless.
 It was the value "honest expression."